-For manual wheelchairs we would recommend a minimum gradient of 1:6.
+For assisted manual wheelchairs we would recommend a minimum gradient of 1:6.
 Thus, for example, for a 1 foot rise (load height) you'll need a 6 foot long ramp.
-For mobility scooters we recommend a minimum gradient of 1:8.
+For unassisted wheelchairs, mobility scooters and walkers we recommend a minimum gradient of 1:8.
 Thus, for example, for a 1 foot rise (load height) you'll need a 8 foot long ramp.
 Mobility scooter ramps need to be longer due to the low ground clearance.
-Alternately you can use our Wheelchair ramp calculator by clicking on image below:
+Alternatively you can use our Wheelchair ramp calculator by clicking on image below:

 It's worth remembering that your ramp needs to be wide enough to accommodate your wheelchair/mobility scooter, yet narrow enough to fit into the threshold you are bridging.

 Choosing a portable or semi-permanent ramp entirely depends on your personal preference.
 Portable ramps can be moved around and require little to no installation.
 Semi-permanent ramps are usually sturdier and require more complex installation.
 Ultimately, it's up to you to decide which type of ramp works best for your needs.
 If you are looking for a portable ramp, folding or channel ramps would be a good choice.
 In the case of semi-permanent ramps, the adjustable threshold ramps, rubber threshold ramps, or modular ramps may be left outdoors regardless of the weather.